msv-lab/f1x/doc/Benchmarking.md

 # f1x benchmarking infrastructure #

-This repository contains scripts and format specifications for running various benchmarks with f1x
+This documents describes scripts and format specifications for running various benchmarks with f1x

 ## Interface ##